raypettit57/CS1110_students/uvage_documentation.md

 As a courtesy, Luther would appreciate it if you acknowledged him in any work that benefited from this code.

+Edits, removals, and additions made by Adam Dirting under the supervision of Raymond Pettit.
 # Classes

 -    [Camera](#camera)